ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 #### Clawback

 Issuers (IOU or MPT, not XRP) can claw back funds from First-Loss Capital.
+To ensure there is always a minimum amount of capital available to protect depositors, issuers can't clawback the entire available amount.
+Instead, they can clawback up to a minimum amount of First-Loss Capital that the loan broker must maintain for the lending protocol; the minimum amount is calculated as `LoanBroker.DebtTotal * LoanBroker.CoverRateMinimum`.

 #### Freeze